christophe-cerin/OnlineML_ESP32/Data-processing-with-Arduino-IDE-and-IOT/ONLINE-MACHINE-LEARNING-AND-ONLINE-LEARNING-TECHNIQUE-WITH-REAL-DATA.md

 The data from the ELSYS-ERS sensor from January 1 at 00:05 a.m. to January 31 at 9:48 p.m.
 2021, the quantity of C02, the Temperature, the date and the chronograph recorded every 5 minutes will be necessary to carry out interesting scientific work.

-### Data analysis: Using data from Tour Perret – Local MQTT server and Arduino IDE
+### Data analysis : Using data from Tour Perret, Local MQTT server and Arduino IDE

 The CO2 concentration and temperature will be published from our local MQTT server with the subjects "C02/celsius" and "final/final" the data is received via the ESP32 board and used by the Arduino IDE where a program has been implemented works to carry out clustering with the K-MEANS algorithm.
 We considered in our case, a structure as a means of defining this type of data although it is more than a simple container for primitive data types because we can also define other functionalities what it does with the elements or data points, it is a movement that meets the criteria at the end of the range. it then returns an iterator to the first element of the deleted elements (which are actually just moved).